huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Is the norm calculated.
+> Is the norm calculated?
+If `norm` is larger than 0.0, it denotes the normalization factor.
+If `norm` is smaller than 0.0, it means that the normalization condition is ignored.

 *Type:*